“I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve.” – Isoroku Yamamoto

 During the 2013 holiday season, bad weather and massive growth of e-commerce purchases resulted in millions of orders being delayed – leading to an outrageous number of refunds, gift cards, overtime, and most importantly, customer dissatisfaction.

 So far, Amazon is fixated on improving services and reducing its own shipping costs.
 This narrative is similar to what happened with Amazon Web Services (AWS) – where they were demanding so many resources for computer processing power and data storage that it was decided to build their own servers and offer the surplus capacity to external partners.
 If these efforts prove fruitful, they will inevitably offer any extra shipping capacity to the public.
-This is the threat spotted to existing Transport & Logistics companies.
+This is the threat spotted by existing Transport & Logistics companies.
 On top of that, incumbents fear Amazon because of their sophisticated data analytics and technological supremacy.

 According to a recent study from PwC, the Transport & Logistics sector lags significantly behind in advanced analytics with only 10% of survey respondents rating their data analytics as advanced.
 The report also mentions that 90% of surveyed executives indicated that digitalization and data analytics will play a crucial role in the long-term profitability and survival of their companies.
 However, catching up technologically with Amazon may take years of time, millions of dollars and still prove useless.